 Create a bright, playful look with patterned ceramic tile, keep things simple with pure white porcelain, or add a dash of elegance to your bathroom by installing granite countertops.
 While the countertops themselves act as a huge contribution to your bathroom’s overall appeal, building your custom vanity doesn’t stop there.
 You’ll also need to select your cabinet material for some styles, which might include options such as:

 Choosing your cabinet or pedestal material often relies heavily on your overall budget.
 Working closely with your selected bathroom renovation professionals can help you achieve the look you’re dreaming of while getting products that fit both your budget and your bathroom space.

 Finally, you’ll need to select what shape you want your bathroom vanity to be after choosing your style.
 For pedestal sinks, this typically isn’t a big ordeal, though you will have a wide range of designs to choose from.
 If you’re selecting any of the other styles, however, you’ll have a wide range of sizes and shapes to choose from.
-Freestanding sinks typically offer square or rounded options, while under-mounted, floating, vessel, and cabinets come in square or rectangular designs.
+Freestanding sinks typically offer square or rounded options, while the under-mounted, floating, vessel and cabinets come in square or rectangular designs.
 Finding the right fit for your bathroom depends on the size of the room and the layout of other appliances.
 Discuss choosing shapes with your renovation team to get the right fit for any room.

 Find the Perfect Vanity